NAS6mixfoolv/NAS6LIB/AddvancedReadMe.md

 If that is the case, and the error is within the range of eps,
 then I decided to force the value to that value, and solved the problem.

+* **These corrections are encapsulated**

+These corrections are embedded and encapsulated in transformation methods such as RotAxis(),
+so library users can simply call these transformation methods to ensure the numerical validity of most matrices.

 [Back to Table of contents](#table-of-contents)